ptpl2602/Cloud-Computing-GAE-GCP/README.md

 1. Deploy application in `Google App Engine`

-3. Spin up a Postgres instance on `Cloud SQL`.
+2. Create and configure a PostgreSQL instance on `Cloud SQL`.

-5. Utilize `Secret Manager` to handle environment variables and secrets.
+3. Employ `Secret Manager` for managing environment variables and sensitive data.

-7. Set up persistent storage for static and media files with `Cloud Storage`.
+4. Configure `Cloud Storage` for the preservation of static and media files.

-9. Scan application security vulnerabilities using `Security Scans`.
+5. Scan application security vulnerabilities using `Security Scans`.

-10. Set up `App Engine firewall rules` for Application.
+6. Set up `App Engine firewall rules` for Application.

 ## Operating system